 To receive accommodations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADAAA, it is recommended that students discuss their individual situation with Disability Resources staff.

-This report must come from a professional who is qualified to make a diagnosis, to discuss the impact of the disorder, and to recommend appropriate accommodations.
+This report must come from a professional who is qualified to make a diagnosis EG. A CARDIOLOGIST FOR A HEART ISSUE, A PSYCHOLOGIST OR PSYCHIATRIST FOR A MENTAL HEALTH DISABILITY, to discuss the impact of the disorder, PROVIDE SUPPORTIVE DATA, and to recommend appropriate accommodations.
+PELASE SEE EXPECTED DOCUMENTATION GUIDELINES BELOW.
 The professional must not be a relative.

 The report must be current so that a determination of appropriate and reasonable accommodation may be made.

-- For new students with a learning disability, AD(H)D, or Autism Spectrum Disorder, a Psychological Educational Evaluation completed within three years prior to matriculation at Oberlin is considered current.
+For new students with a learning disability, AD(H)D, or Autism Spectrum Disorder, a Psychological Educational Evaluation completed within three years USING ADULT SCALES prior to matriculation at Oberlin is considered current.

 In general, conditions that fluctuate require more frequent documentation than conditions that are static.
 Updated documentation may be requested while a student is enrolled at Oberlin if the student’s needs should change and additional information is necessary to make a determination of appropriate and reasonable accommodation.